 Compulsory Medical and Travel Insurance

-International students (including group students) must have appropriate and current health and travel insurance while studying in New Zealand, as stated in the Code of Practice for the Pastoral Care of International Students.
-This must be for the full period of study in New Zealand and enrolment is dependent on proof of appropriate insurance.
-To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by VERO Insurance New Zealand Limited) as the preferred insurance policy for all international students.
-The Studentsafe-University insurance premium can be added to tuition fees at the time of enrolment, resulting in international students being automatically enrolled in the Studentsafe-University insurance scheme.
+International students (including group students) must have appropriate and current medical and travel insurance while studying in New Zealand, as stated in the Code of Practice for the Pastoral Care of International Students.
+Under the Immigration New Zealand Policy, this must be at least for the duration of your student visa.
+Enrolment is dependent on proof of appropriate insurance.
+To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by Allianz New Zealand) as the preferred insurance policy for all international students.
+The Studentsafe-University insurance premium will be added to tuition fees at the time of enrolment, resulting in international students being automatically enrolled in the Studentsafe-University insurance scheme.
 This premium will not be charged if evidence of an alternative compliant insurance policy is provided to the University before the specified deadline (please note there are only a small number of approved alternative compliant policies).
-For further information please refer to the website www.waikato.ac.nz/international/.
+For further information please refer to the website https://www.waikato.ac.nz/study/international.

 Eligibility for Health Services

 Most international students are not entitled to publicly funded health services while in New Zealand.
-If they receive medical treatment during their visit they may be liable for the full costs of that treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website www.moh.govt.nz.
+If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
+Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website https://www.health.govt.nz.
 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website www.acc.co.nz.

 New Zealand Government Scholarships